coatlessali/stf-community-unix/README.md

 # stf-community-unix
 Unix installer for Sonic The Fighters: Community Edition

+## THIS IS OSBOLETE
+Don't use this unless you really have no other way of installing CE.
+Use [HoneyPatcher](https://github.com/coatlessali/HoneyPatcher/) instead.

 ## Windows Notice
 This installer is **not** the same as the Windows installer, and will not work with Windows systems.
 You have been warned.